dylanbrandtner/CarND-Kidnapped-Vehicle-Project-P8/README.md

 Yes, the localization is visualized in the simulator as a blue circle.
 If you view the [recording of my final result](./project_recording.mp4), you can see the filter localizes the vehicle well throughout the run.
 A description of the filter implementation itself can be found below.

 ## Running the Code
-This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)
+This project uses the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)

-The main program can be built and run by doing the following from the project top directory.
+The main program can be built and run by doing the following from the project's top level directory.

 1. mkdir build && cd build
 2. cmake .. && make